-The First Tucson Festival of Books was held in March 2009 at The University of Arizona.
-The Festival has been held every year since and now boasts well over 100,000 visitors.
-It is a mixture of free and ticketed events including children’s activities and lectures by guest authors.
+The First Tucson Festival of Books was in March 2009 at The University of Arizona.
+The Festival has grown ever since.
+It now boasts well over 100,000 visitors annually.
+It is a mixture of free and ticketed events, children’s activities, and, lectures by guest authors.
 Click Here for 2018 info

-Tucsonans have been very supportive of this spring festival honoring all things literary, and with generous support from sponsors and the energetic goodwill of volunteers this publication pageant continues to host more exciting events each year.
+Tucson is very supportive of this spring festival honoring all things literary.
+As a result of this generous support from sponsors and the energetic goodwill of volunteers this publication pageant hosts more events each year.
 The festival has collected over $1,500,000 for the benefit of area literacy programs since 2009 .

-The Indie Author Pavilion is a venue for regional authors to meet the public.
-Pavilion tents are set-up on the Main Mall of the UA Campus and authors are available to meet and greet their fans in two-hour time periods on both Saturday and Sunday.
-Authors will be selling and signing their books while appearing in the Pavilion.
-The Pavilions are for authors of all genres and formats.
+The Indie Author Pavilion is certainly one of the main attractions for the festival.
+It will be open for regional authors to meet the public.
+Tents are set-up on the Main Mall of the UA Campus.
+Authors are available to their fans in two-hour time periods on both Saturday and Sunday.
+Authors of all genres and formats will be selling and signing their books.

 - • The Story Blanket Tent exposes youngsters to authors reading their books or illustrators creating artistic renderings for the group.

 - • The Tent For Tots focuses on the youngest readers.